daniarthurwidodo/app-saw-school-management-frontend/docs/API.md

 The API includes the following endpoint groups:

 ### Authentication
-- `POST /api/auth/login` - Authenticate user
+- **Demo Mode**: Authentication is handled client-side for demonstration purposes
-- `POST /api/auth/logout` - Logout user
+- No API endpoints - uses localStorage for token management

 ### Users
 - `GET /api/users` - Get all users